sonic-net/SONiC/doc/otn/sonic-otn-hld.md

 <img src="../../images/otn/otn-microservice-otss-syncd-ot.png" alt="sonic otn microservice otss and syncd-ot" style="zoom: 35%;" />

 The OTSS and Syncd-OT services are in parrallel with the SWSS and Syncd services.
-On IP platforms, the OTSS and Syncd-OT services are disabled.
-On OTN platform, the SWSS and Syncd services are disabled.
+On IP platforms, the OTSS and Syncd-OT services are disabled by defualt, and the SWSS and Syncd services are disabled on OTN platform by default.
+User can enable both IP and OTN services in case of IP over OTN device.
 All OTN specific features are implemented and isolated in the OTSS and Syncd-OT containers.

 The OTSS shares the common utilities in the `sonic-swss-common` repository.
 The Syncd-OT shares some common infrastrues with the Syncd container, for example the `meta`, `redis-remote`, `flexcounter` and `notification`.
 The OTAI shares some common infrastrue with the SAI, for example the `metadatatypes`, `serializer`, `deserializer` and `parser.pl`.
 The OTN workgroup can mannually merge common infrastrues from the syncd and SAI repositories to syncd-OT and OTAI, but a common infrastrue library repostory `sonic-syncd-common` is recommended as softwre evolution in the future.